NodeGreenville/nodegreenville/README.md

 Successful merges to the 'dev' branch will deploy to https://nodegreenville-staging.herokuapp.com Successful merges to the 'master' branch will deploy to https://nodegreenville-prod.herokuapp.com

-Pull requests will not run a build but not deploy until merged.
+Pull requests will run a build, but will not deploy until merged.

-#Database
-The heroku deployments for staging and prod have a Postgres database that SHOULD be available at `process.env.DATABASE_URL`

 ## Installation on Local Machine
 Add installation steps here.